rust-lang/rfcs/text/0000-target-tier-policy.md

   suggests a block on the PR based on tests failing for the target.
 (A PR author must not break the build of a tier 2 target, but need not ensure the tests pass for a tier 2 target, even if notified that they fail.)
-- The target development team should regularly run the testsuite for the target, and should fix any test failures in a reasonably timely fashion.
+- The target maintainers should regularly run the testsuite for the target, and should fix any test failures in a reasonably timely fashion.
 - All tier 3 requirements apply.

 Note: some tier 2 targets additionally have binaries built to run on them as a